JrEduardo/leg-academic/exampleSite/content/home/talks.en.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Apresentações recentes & futuras"
+title = "Recent & Upcoming Talks"
 subtitle = ""

 # Order that this section will appear in.